 The village gained international attention when Prince Charles of England purchased a villa in the area.
 The Prince made this decision based on his fascination with the region and in hopes to preserve its rural authenticity.

-Viscri has a remote atmosphere which harkens back to the days of yore, retaining the authenticity of an old Transylvanian village.
+Viscri has a remote atmosphere that harkens back to the days of yore, retaining the authenticity of an old Transylvanian village.

 There’s nothing quite like taking a walk in an autumn afternoon amidst the peaceful homesteads of Viscri.